 Tam Pre-K uses a project approach and emergent curriculum.
 We focus on children's interests, but expand on their knowledge by creating group-based projects.
 We use the "Handwriting Without Tears" program for literacy, with a combination of phonics and a letter of the week.
 Like the Preschool, Pre-K focuses on Independence, Social, Classroom, and Pre-Academic Skills, in a combination of child-directed and teacher-directed activities.

 The Pre-K classroom has its own two playgrounds, separate from the Preschool.
 One of the playgrounds is a large motor space with a play structure, sandbox, and building materials, while the smaller yard is an outside classroom and transition area for outdoor creative projects.

-Tips to help ease your child's adjustment to the new and exciting experience of preschool:
+written by our Director, Marcela Amador—and review her tips to help ease your child's adjustment to the new and exciting experience of preschool:

 —Plan enough time for your child to dress and have a good breakfast.
 Try to avoid a "last minute rush" by having lunches prepared, sweaters ready, car keys in place, etc. It is best for your child to arrive at school feeling relaxed.